 Generating high-resolution elevation profiles is very often costly and time consuming.
-For a number of applications in many parts of the world, the spatial and temporal resolution of existing elevation data is not sufficient.
-The recent rise of online social fitness tracking applications has allowed individuals to publish local elevation data by way of barometric altimeters and GPS sensors in their mobile and wearable devices.
-Though each elevation contribution varies in spatial and temporal resolution and accuracy, the extensive amount of data from a variety of devices invites the construction of an aggregate elevation dataset for road networks created from in-situ observations.
-In this work, we show that elevation profiles generated from user-contributed data can approximate the accuracy of high resolution elevation profiles generated from ground-truthed LiDAR data.
-Furthermore, we demonstrate that user-contributed elevation profiles can be used to supplement existing elevation data sources in situations where they fall short, e.g., in cases of overpasses.
-Lastly, we introduce a method to enhance OpenStreetMap, an existing open geographic dataset, through the addition of elevation values along road segments.
-Using the tenets of Linked Data, we present an approach to publishing our high resolution, user-contributed elevation data and linking it back to existing spatial data sources.
+517 For a number of applications in many parts of the world, the spatial and temporal 518 resolution of existing elevation data is not sufficient.
+The recent rise of online social 519 fitness tracking applications has allowed individuals to publish local elevation data by 520 way of barometric altimeters and GPS sensors in their mobile and wearable devices.
+521 Although each individual in-situ observation varies substantially in terms of spatial and 522 temporal resolution and accuracy, the extensive amount of data from a variety of 523 devices invites the construction of an aggregate, up-to-date elevation dataset for road 524 networks at a 1m spatial resolution.
+In this work, we have shown that elevation profiles 525 generated from user-contributed data can approximate the accuracy of high resolution 526 elevation profiles generated from ground-truthed LiDAR data.
+In fact, on average, our 527 elevation profiles have a RMSE of 3.11m compared to the LiDAR data while using NED 528 for the same profile results in a RMSE of 4.75m.
+Furthermore, we demonstrated that 529 user-contributed elevation profiles can be used to supplement existing elevation data 530 sources in situations where they fall short, e.g., in cases of overpasses.
+In contrast to 531 LiDAR and NED data, our dataset can also be kept up-to-date by simply streaming in 532 sensor readings from cyclists.
+Lastly, we introduce a method to enhance 533 OpenStreetMap, an existing open geographic dataset, through the addition of elevation 534 values along road segments.
+Using the tenets of Linked Data, we present an approach to 535 publishing our high-resolution, user-contributed elevation data and linking them back to 536 existing spatial data sources without having to change the OSM data model.
+537

 Future work in this area will involve expanding the scope of data sources from Strava cycling data to other platforms, e.g., MapMyFitness and other exercises, e.g., climbing.
 Efforts are currently underway to expand the regional scope of this work outside of the two study areas presented.
+One of the limitations of this work is that many of the regions that are in need of high resolution elevation models are places where uploading fitness tracking data is less common.
+We aim to explore the range of the various platforms and propose potential solutions for this limitation in future work.
 From a temporal perspective, next steps will focus on using in-situ elevation data to monitor changes in elevation and slope over time.
 Last, a RESTful application programming interface is in development that will return the elevation value of the closest known point provided geographic coordinates on the surface of the earth.